thaunggyee/ansible/README.md

-# How to Install Ansible AWX on Ubuntu 20.04 LTS
+# How to Install Ansible AWX on Ubuntu 20.04 LTS.

 Ansible AWX is a free and opensource front-end web application that provides a user interface to manage Ansible playbooks and inventories, as well as a REST API for Ansible.
 It is an open source version of Red Hat Ansible Tower.
 In this guide, we are going to install Ansible AWX on Ubuntu 20.04 LTS system.